Whether you are already working on your project management or new to this for your small business, there is a lot to unpack here.

 Assign a priority order for the tasks along with guidelines

-The project manager needs to guide the team regarding the tasks and there must be some tasks only to be worked upon after the delivery of the pre-requisite.
+The project manager needs to guide the team regarding the tasks, and there must be some tasks only to be worked upon after the delivery of the pre-requisite.

-It is important to communicate the management of the time in the most efficient and productive way towards your time.
+It is important to communicate the management of time in the most efficient and productive way towards your time.

 The project manager also needs to keep track of the tasks on the basis of priority orders.